Chris Godwin: 2021 season

 On March 9, 2021, the Buccaneers placed the franchise tag (worth $15.9 million) on Godwin, which he signed on March 18.

-During the season-opening 31–29 victory over the Dallas Cowboys, Godwin recorded nine catches for 105 yards and a touchdown, including a critical 24–yard reception on Tampa's final offensive possession to put them within range for kicker Ryan Succop to kick a game-winning 36–yard field goal.
-In the next game against the Atlanta Falcons, Godwin recorded four receptions for 62 yards and a touchdown as the Buccaneers won by a score of 48-25.
-The following week against the Los Angeles Rams, Godwin had six receptions for 74 yards as well as a carry for two yards and his first career rushing touchdown.
-During a Week 7 38–3 victory over the Chicago Bears, he recorded eight receptions for 111 yards and a touchdown.
-In the next game against the New Orleans Saints, Godwin recorded eight receptions for 140 yards and a touchdown during the 36-27 road loss.
+During the season-opening 31–29 victory over the Dallas Cowboys, Godwin recorded nine catches for 105 yards and a touchdown, including a critical 24-yard reception on Tampa's final offensive possession to put them within range for kicker Ryan Succop to kick a game-winning 36-yard field goal.
+In the next game against the Falcons, Godwin recorded four receptions for 62 yards and a touchdown as the Buccaneers won by a score of 48–25.
+The following week against the Rams, Godwin had six receptions for 74 yards as well as a carry for two yards and his first career rushing touchdown.
+During a Week 7 38–3 victory over the Bears, he recorded eight receptions for 111 yards and a touchdown.
+In the next game against the Saints, Godwin recorded eight receptions for 140 yards and a touchdown during the 36–27 road loss.
 During a Week 11 30–10 victory over the New York Giants, Godwin recorded six receptions for 65 yards and a touchdown to go along with a seven-yard carry.
 During a Week 13 30–17 road victory over the Falcons, Godwin recorded a career-best and franchise record-setting 15 receptions for 143 yards as well as a nine-yard carry.

-On December 19, 2021, Godwin tore his ACL and sprained his MCL in the Buccaneers' Week 15 9-0 shutout loss against the New Orleans Saints, prematurely ending his season.
+On December 19, 2021, Godwin tore his ACL and sprained his MCL in the Buccaneers' Week 15 9–0 shutout loss against the Saints, prematurely ending his season.
 Godwin finished the season with 98 catches for 1,103 yards and five touchdowns to go along with four carries for 21 yards and a touchdown.

 2022 season

 On March 9, 2022, the Buccaneers placed the franchise tag on Godwin for the second consecutive season.
 A week later, Godwin and the Buccaneers agreed to a three-year deal worth $60 million, with $40 million guaranteed at signing.
+In Week 12 against the Browns, Godwin had 12 receptions for 110 yards and a touchdown in the loss.
+In Week 17 against the Panthers, he had nine receptions for 120 yards in the victory.
+He finished the 2022 season with 104 receptions for 1,023 yards and three touchdowns in 15 games and 13 starts.

+2023 season

+In Week 4 of the 2023 season, Godwin had eight receptions for 114 yards in the victory over the Saints.
+In Week 15 against the Packers, he had ten receptions for 155 yards in the win.
+In the 2023 season, he had 83 receptions for 1,024 yards and two touchdowns.
+He started all 17 games.

+In the Wild Card Round of the playoffs, Godwin had a receiving touchdown in the win over the Eagles.